Memorial Health System Community Benefits Total $117.438 Million in Fiscal Year 2015

 Community benefit also has a more narrow definition.
 Not-for-profit health care organizations such as Memorial Health System are exempt from paying federal income taxes because they fall into a category recognized by the federal income tax code as charitable organizations.
 As a not-for-profit hospital, Memorial Medical Center is community-owned.
 We are governed by a volunteer board made up of community members.
 No one owns stock or receives proceeds from any profits we make.
 All profits are directed back into the hospital for continual improvement of health care operations.

 At Memorial Medical Center, these investments make possible such advancements as the ongoing expansion of our surgery area with three new operating rooms and the addition of 114 private patient rooms.
-Memorial Medical Center is invested in learning.
-The opening of the new Center for Learning and Innovation provides cutting-edge learning opportunities for health professions education with a clinical simulation center and surgical skills laboratory.
+Memorial Medical Center is investing in learning, The opening of the new Center for Learning and Innovation provides cutting-edge learning opportunities for health professions education with a clinical simulation center and surgical skills laboratory.
 Community education events are also available in the new conference center.